-The head office, principal and registered address and records office of the Company are located at suite 2300-1066 West Hastings Street, Vancouver, British Columbia, Canada, V6E 3X2.
+The head office, principal and registered address and records office of the Company are located at Suite 2300-1066 West Hastings Street, Vancouver, British Columbia, Canada, V6E 3X2.

 These financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-As at April 30, 2014 the Company had not advanced its properties to commercial production and is not able to finance day to day activities through operations.
+As at July 31, 2014 the Company had not advanced its properties to commercial production and is not able to finance day to day activities through operations.
 These uncertainties may cast significant doubt about the Company's ability to continue as a going concern.
-The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations and generate funds there from and/or raise equity capital or borrowings sufficient to meet current and future obligations.
+The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations.
 Management believes that the Company has sufficient funds to finance operating costs over the next twelve months (Note 13).